vatsasree/Robust-word-detector-for-Indic-Documents/README.md

 ```

 ## Demo
-Jupyter notebook shows how to run the model for an image test.png.
+Jupyter notebook Demo.ipynb shows how to run the model for an image test.png.
 Output is given in output.png